emacs-pe/vagrant.el/README.md

 You can get a complete list of your available vagrant machines with `M-x vagrant-list-machines`.

-The `vagrant` TRAMP method work by using an custom ssh configfile (`vagrant-ssh-config-file`) for vagrant machines, so you need to add manually the ssh-config of a machine with `M-x vagrant-add-ssh-config`.
+The `vagrant` TRAMP method works by using an custom ssh configfile (`vagrant-ssh-config-file`) for vagrant machines, so you need to add manually the ssh-config of a machine with `M-x vagrant-add-ssh-config`.